Side, Turkey: History

+Iron Age

 Pseudo-Scylax, Strabo and Arrian record that Side was founded by Greek settlers from Cyme in Aeolis, a region of western Anatolia.
 This most likely occurred in the 7th century BC.
 A basalt column base from the 7th century BC found in the excavations and attributable to the Neo-Hittites is evidence of the site's early history.

 Possessing a good harbour for small craft, Side's natural geography made it one of the most important trade centres in the region.

 Its tutelary deity was Athena, whose head adorned its coinage.

 Excavations have revealed several inscriptions written in the language of Side.
 The inscriptions, dating from the 3rd and 2nd centuries BC, remain undeciphered, but testify that the local language was still in use several centuries after colonisation.

-Macedonian Rule
+Classical Age

+Hellenistic period

 Alexander the Great occupied Side without a struggle in 333 BC.
 Alexander left only a single garrison behind to occupy the city.
 This occupation, in turn, introduced the people of Side to Hellenistic culture, which flourished from the 4th to the 1st century BC.
 After Alexander's death, Side fell under the control of one of Alexander's generals, Ptolemy I Soter, who declared himself king of Egypt in 305 BC.
 The Ptolemaic dynasty controlled Side until it was captured by the Seleucid Empire in the 2nd century BC.
 Yet, despite these occupations, Side managed to preserve some autonomy, grew prosperous, and became an important cultural centre.

 In 190 BC a fleet from the Greek island city-state of Rhodes, supported by Rome and Pergamum, defeated the Seleucid King Antiochus the Great's fleet, which was under the command of the fugitive Carthaginian general Hannibal.
 The defeat of Hannibal and Antiochus the Great meant that Side freed itself from the overlord-ship of the Seleucid Empire.

-Post-Seleucid Rule

 The Treaty of Apamea (188 BC) forced Antiochus to abandon all European territories and to cede all of Asia Minor north of the Taurus Mountains to Pergamum.
 However, the dominion of Pergamum only reached de facto as far as Perga, leaving Eastern Pamphylia in a state of uncertain freedom.
 This led Attalus II Philadelphus to construct a new harbour in the city of Attalia (the present Antalya), although Side already possessed an important harbour of its own.
 Between 188 and 36 BC Side minted its own money, tetradrachms showing Nike and a laurel wreath (the sign of victory).

 In the 1st century BC, Side reached a peak when the Cilician pirates established their chief naval base and a centre for their slave-trade.